 Norris says Stroll 'doesn’t seem to learn' after Portuguese GP collision

-Lando Norris plans to “stay away” from rival Lance Stroll in future, saying he doesn’t not know what the Racing Point driver was doing and that the Canadian “doesn’t seem to learn” following their collision in the Portuguese Grand Prix.
+Lando Norris plans to “stay away” from rival Lance Stroll in future, saying he doesn’t know what the Racing Point driver was doing and that the Canadian “doesn’t seem to learn” following their collision in the Portuguese Grand Prix.

 Stroll attacked Norris on the outside on the run to Turn 1, pulling alongside before turning in despite Norris having at least half his McLaren alongside on the inside.
 They collided, sending Stroll spinning off and while Norris continued, he was forced to pit immediately.